junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 There is another sound outside the door, like footsteps moving.
 He glances at the door once, then looks back at his brother.

 "I don't know," he says reasonably.
 "I'm sorry.
 Maybe you're right, but maybe they're beyond saving.
-You have tried at least ten years, and you're still the only one truly believing, I think that said a lot.
+You have tried for at least ten years, and you're still the only one truly believing.
+I think that said a lot.
 I'm just trying to be realistic here."

 Dean shakes his head, devastated.